evcc-io/evcc.io/content/_index.en.md

 ## We 💚 good UI

 We want make solar charging easy for everyone.
-In the best case scenario, this works without manual interventions and regular setting adjustments.
+In the best-case scenario, this works without manual interventions and regular setting adjustments.
 But if you do want to see what the system is doing, we have a **clean and responsive web interface** ready to go.

 {{< theme-switch >}}